 - Filling Out Incident Report Forms

-After the emergency has been addressed, then it is time to fill out an incident report form so you can assess how your protocol is working and answer any questions that may arise later.
+After the emergency has been addressed, then it is time to fill out a detailed incident report form to assess how your protocol is working and answer any questions that may arise later.

 - Determine if 9-1-1 needs called.

 - Unless trained, do not render assistance above first aid.